RaptrX/mobile-flashcards/README.md

 - Extract and cd to the project folder
 - Run ```yarn install```
 - Run ```yarn start``` or ```expo start```

+### Testing

+I have tested the app on a on a Samsung Galaxy S10.

 ### Decks